 In the end, both England and Ireland are great study abroad destinations -- that's why they are so popular!
 Whether you opt for a semester exploring Ireland or city-hopping on your weekends in England, both will be an opportunity for unforgettable experiences.
 In case you're unable to decide, don't forget that there are several low-cost airlines that can allow you to take weekend flights between Ireland and England at affordable prices -- you can truly experience the best of both during your time studying abroad.

-This post was originally published in June 2013, and was updated in April 2018.
+This post was originally published in June 2013, and was updated in April 2018 and November 2020.